 - Discussions and presentations on important technologies to properly risk prospects

 Database Analysis (difficult to duplicate in the Industry)

 - Reasons for success and failure

 - Detailed analysis of AVO Class 3 and 2 anomalies

 - Select studies of AVO Class 1 and 4 anomalies

-- Use SAAM prospect database to estimate a calibrated Final Pg, probability of geological success, on new DHI prospects.
+- Use SAAM prospect database to estimate a calibrated Final Pg based on a calculated probability of geological success, and DHI Index determined from observations of the seismic data on new DHI propsects

 Software Modifications and Database Studies Acknowledgements

-Rose & Associates, LLP thanks the over 60 oil companies who have participated in the DHI Consortium phases over the last 18 years.
-Current membership is 30 companies.
-If your organization is interested in joining the consortium, please contact Mike Forrest or Rocky Roden.
+Rose & Associates, LLP thanks the 76 oil companies who have participated in the DHI Consortium phases over the last 18 years.
+Current membership is 35 companies.
+If your organization is interested in joining the consortium, please contact Henry Pettingill or Rocky Roden.

 Q: What is the cost to join the U.S./European groups in the DHI Consortium?